-With the inauguration of its new headquarters in June this year, the International Olympic Committee has underlined its commitment to sustainability.
+With the inauguration of its new headquarters in June 2020, the International Olympic Committee has underlined its commitment to sustainability.
 But as well as being one of the most sustainable buildings in the world, Olympic House is also an expression of unity and collaboration that reflects the IOC's vision for the future.

 Above image credit: IOC/ADAM MORK